tp1de/ioBroker.ems-esp/README.md

 * improve search for EMS+ and EMS 2.0 entities (switchTimes & holidayModes) with raw telegrams
 * support different thermostat id's
 * change ems-esp warning messages to info on start-up for 3.7 dev versions

-### 4.2.0 (2024-06-11)
-* ems-esp: process double entity names between boiler and thermostat for dhw
-* ems-esp: add original device name to iobroker object name when km200-structure is selected

 ## License
 MIT License